-- (a) In the event an employee is unable to work because of illness or injury the employee will be entitled to a benefit of 75% of pay for a period not to exceed six months from date of absence (Short Term Plan Period). - (b) The 75% benefit may be supplemented at the rate of 25% of actual duration of absence due to illness or injury by the use of following in descending order: - i) compensatory time off (CTO), - ii) vacation entitlement.
+- (a) In the event an employee is unable to work because of illness or injury the employee will be entitled to a benefit of 75% of pay for a period not to exceed six months from date of absence (Short Term Plan Period).
+The Short-Term Plan period of six months is inclusive of leave under Appendix 4, Part 1, 1.01(a). - (b) The 75% benefit may be supplemented at the rate of 25% of actual duration of absence due to illness or injury by the use of following in descending order:

+- (i) compensatory time off (CTO),

+- (ii) Earned vacation entitlement,

+- (iii) Flex time.